-- Monitors the remote node state-The MA monitors the state of the remote node that uses the hardware features.
+The MA monitors the state of the remote node that uses the hardware features.
 It also notifies the Shutdown Facility (SF) of a failure in the event of an unexpected system panic and shutoff.
-Even when a request of responding to heartbeat is temporarily disconnected between cluster nodes because of an overloaded system, the MA recognizes the correct node state. - Eliminates the remote node-The MA provides a function to forcibly shut down the node as Shutdown Agent (SA).
+Even when a request of responding to heartbeat is temporarily disconnected between cluster nodes because of an overloaded system, the MA recognizes the correct node state.